MileHacker Logo

 Major Airports

 Jakarta is served by two main airports.
-Soekarno-Hatta International Airport (CGK) serves as the main international and domestic gateway, located about 20 km west of central Jakarta.
-Halim Perdanakusuma International Airport (HLP) sits nearer to the city center, mainly for domestic flights and some regional routes.
+Soekarno-Hatta International Airport (CGK) serves as the main international and domestic gateway, located about 20 km west from central Jakarta.
+Halim Perdanakusuma International Airport (HLP) sits closer to the city center, mainly for domestic flights and some regional routes.

 Flight Information